-A client is employing you because they lack the skill set or resources to complete a project themselves.
-However, they should still have a goal in mind and a relatively clear idea of what they’re after.
-If not, expect the project to balloon and for your blind attempts to miss the mark.
+A client is employing you because they lack the skillset or resources to complete a project themselves.
+However, they should still have a goal in mind and a relatively clear idea of what they’re after and what they expect you to deliver.
+If not, expect the project to balloon and for frustrations on both sides of the table to rise as your blind attempts, predictably, miss the mark.

-A terrible client may expect behaviour, time or discounts for no other reason than they think they deserve it.
-Giving them what they want only reinforces their belief that the freelancer lives to work for them.
+A terrible client may expect certain behaviour, time concessions or discounts for no other reason than they think they deserve it.
+They don't understand (or care) that you have other tasks to complete, and believe you live to work for them.
+Giving them what they want only reinforces their belief.

 The best relationships are when you work with a client, not for them.
-Clients who don’t see you as an equal won't see their disrespect as a disservice; rather, they’ll act like common practices are a privilege.
+This is how designers gain the best understanding of who their client is and how the design will work best for them.
+Clients who don’t see you as an equal won't treat you with the respect you deserve, and will act like working with them is a privilege for you.

 Nobody is thrilled to spend money if they don’t have to, but if a client devalues your work and efforts in an attempt to lower your rate, watch out.
 The freelancer-client relationship should be mutually beneficial.
 Clients should feel they get value out of their freelancers, and freelancers should feel valued by their clients.

 This article originally appeared in Computer Arts (opens in new tab) issue 257.

 - How to deal with cheapskate clients (opens in new tab)

 - The secrets of great client relationships (opens in new tab)

 - Infographic: Terrible clients; every agency's worst nightmare (opens in new tab)